sharktrexer/sharktrexer/README.md

 ## Education 🎓
 I graduated from Central Washington University with a Bachelor's of Science in Computer Science.
 My academia gave me a strong understanding of computer science fundamentals such as Object Oriented Principles, Algorithms, Data Structures, File Processing, Design Principles, and Software Engineering.
 I also minored in Math and Art, so I have a joy for equations and design on top of general comp sci.

-## Work Experience 💼
-I worked on private repositories at TreeTop Inc during my Summer 2022 Contract, giving me first hand experience with large code bases, version control, and deploying through Jenkins.
-### Projects
-These are some of the projects I worked on and the technologies  utilized.
-- **Employee Website**: Improved pages by adding print and merge functionality to a myriad of displayed data, utilized by many others at the company.
-(Javascript, SQLServer, DB2, Jenkins)
-- **Employee Website 2.0**: Used my skills to improve/build UI design, a sitewide error display system, and a dropdown search filter.
-(DITTO but with Typescript)
-- **Career Fair Giveaway App**: Successfully built a necessary web app with REST architecture.
-User info sent through JSON API call to external app which parsed data and picked a winner to receive an email.
-A solo project by me.
-(NodeJS, ExpressJS, Vue & Vuetify)

 <!--
 **sharktrexer/sharktrexer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.